Alternative repayment arrangements for people in mortgage difficulty

 Temporary deferral of payment

+This is where you postpone your payments for an agreed amount of time.
 This is usually a short-term arrangement to ease immediate financial pressure.
 It is also called a payment break or a moratorium.

 Move to an interest-only mortgage or change the way you pay interest